 What to do

-After you spend the day exploring the city, there’s no better way to warm back up than by visiting a traditional smoke sauna.
-The hearty food, wine, and local beer are also sure to be welcome in the bracing weather.
+After you spend the day exploring the city, there’s no better way to get toasty than by visiting a traditional smoke sauna.
+Slightly different to your regular sauna, there’s no chimney, so the smoke from the burning wood circulates around the room.

 What to see

-To delve deeper into the history of the country, visit Estonian Open Air Museum, where you can learn all about the rural lifestyle from times gone by.
+To delve deeper into the history of the country, visit Estonian Open Air Museum, to learn all about the rural lifestyle from times gone by.
+Tickets prices start from 12€ for an evening visit during the winter months.

 For some natural beauty in Estonia, the nearby wilderness is awe-inspiring.
 The land is fairly flat, but the small-but-mighty Jägala Waterfall is a brilliant sight in the winter as the water forms icicles from the top.